terryhycheng/CV/README.md

 I am currently looking for a role where I can combine creativity with a super high level of technical knowledge and expand my knowledge in Full-Stack and Front-End development and design.

-**Tech Skills** : Ruby, Rails HTML, CSS, JavaScript, ReactJS, TailwindCSS, Express, Node.js, NextJS
+**Tech Skills** : HTML, CSS, JavaScript, ReactJS, TailwindCSS, Express, Node.js, NextJS, Ruby, Rails

 ## Projects